AgentSquare: Automatic LLM Agent Search in Modular Design Space: Related Work

 \subsection{LLM-based Autonomous Agents}

-LLM-based autonomous agents are an advanced AI system using a core LLM to manage external functional modules and interact with environments.
-In the early stage, LLM-based agents possess very simple architectures, which just directly query LLMs to conduct decision-making and take action~\citep{huang2022language,ahn2022can}.
-More recently, advancements have equipped agents with some other LLM-centric functional modules including planning~\citep{hao2023reasoning,huang2023inner,zeng2024perceive}, reasoning~\citep{wei2022chain,yao2024tree,shang2024defint}, using tools~\citep{shen2024hugginggpt,schick2024toolformer}, and monitoring memory~\citep{wang2024voyager,park2023generative}, greatly enhancing the capabilities of LLM agents.
-Along with the improvement of the single agent, there's another line of work trying to build more advanced multi-agent systems by strategically organizing individual agents for both simulation~\citep{li2023metaagents,chen2023agentverse} and targeted task solving~\citep{qian2024chatdev,xiao2023chain,chen2024large,li2024limp}.
+LLM-based autonomous agents are an advanced AI system using a core LLM to manage external functional modules and interact with the world~\citep{ding2024understanding}.
+Recent studies have equipped LLM agents with several LLM-centric functional modules including planning~\citep{hao2023reasoning,zeng2024perceive,shao2025division}, reasoning~\citep{wei2022chain,yao2024tree,shang2024defint,xu2025towards}, using tools~\citep{shen2024hugginggpt,schick2024toolformer}, and monitoring memory~\citep{wang2024voyager,park2023generative}, greatly enhancing the capabilities of LLM agents.
+Along with the improvement of the single agent, there's another line of work trying to build more advanced multi-agent systems by strategically organizing individual agents for both simulation~\citep{li2023metaagents,chen2023agentverse} and targeted task solving~\citep{qian2024chatdev,chen2024large,li2024limp}.
 The emergence of more and more sophisticated agent produces remarkable performance improvement, however, their architectures and codebases differ greatly with each other.
 The lack of a unified design space and consistent terminologies across individual works makes it hard to compare different agents, understand their evolution routes, and guide new agent design directions.